Skip to content

 § Affiliate links · TailHarbor earns a small commission, no extra cost to you.

-Corazón is a large senior labrador retriever dog waiting at Hundehoffnung-Berlin in Germany.
+Bruce is a extra-large adult labrador retriever dog waiting at Hundehoffnung-Berlin in Germany.

 🇩🇪Adopting from Germany